-Poor Charlie Bucket (Peter Ostrum) lives in poverty with his mother and four grandparents.
-On his way home from school one day, his paper route takes him past the gate of the town's mysterious, but highly-prized candy-maker, Willy Wonka (Gene Wilder).
-As Charlie peers through the gates, a man walks by, telling Charlie that 'nobody ever goes in, and nobody ever comes out.'
+Charlie Bucket (Peter Ostrum) lives in poverty (of means but definitely not of spirit) with his mother and four grandparents.
+On his way home from school one day, his paper route takes him past the gate of the town's mysterious and reclusive, but highly-regarded candy-maker, Willy Wonka (Gene Wilder).
+As Charlie peers through the gates, a tinker walks by, telling Charlie that 'nobody ever goes in, and nobody ever comes out.

 Later that night, Charlie discusses this with his Grandpa Joe (Jack Albertson).
 Joe explains that the man Charlie saw was right.
-Many years before, other candymakers were sending spies into his factory to steal Wonka's amazing candy secrets.
+Many years before, other candy makers (especially one Oskar Sluggworth) were sending spies into his factory to steal Wonka's amazing candy secrets.
 Finally, Mr Wonka locked the gates, and banished all his workers from the factory.
 Shortly after this, the factory started up, but no one knows who is making Wonka's candies now.

-The next day at school, word spreads quickly that a contest has been launched, with 5 golden tickets hidden in 5 ordinary Wonka bars.
-The big prize is that those who find these tickets, will get to visit Mr Wonka's long-isolated factory, and receive a lifetime supply of chocolate.
+The next day at school, word spreads quickly that a contest has been launched, with five golden tickets hidden in five ordinary Wonka chocolate bars.
+The big prize is that those who find these tickets, will get to visit Mr Wonka's long-isolated factory for a free tour, and receive a lifetime supply of chocolate.
 The world then goes crazy, with Wonka candies being sold out at almost every store.

 The first ticket is found by a gluttonous German boy, named Augustus Gloop (Michael Bollner).

 The second ticket is found by a spoiled little girl named Veruca Salt (Julie Dawn Cole), whose father utilized his peanut factory workers to open Wonka bars from dawn until dusk.